Everything About June Bugs

 What is a June Bug?

 The June bug has shiny wing covers, called elytra.
 The larvae are called white grubs.
 The grubs are about an inch long and live in the ground.
 The June bug larvae feed on the roots of grass.
 They kill your lawn because they sever the grass from its roots.
-June bugs also feed on corn, small grains, strawberries and potatoes.
+June bugs also feed on corn, small grains, strawberries, and potatoes.

 The June Bug Cycle